Media contact: Mark Derewicz, 984-974-1915, firstname.lastname@example.org

 Faber and his colleagues have now begun studies in patients with stroke to test for involvement of variants of Rabep2 and other related genes.

-Former UNC research assistant Jennifer L. Lucitti, PhD, was the Stroke paper’s first author.
+Former UNC research assistant professor Jennifer L. Lucitti, PhD, was the Stroke paper’s first author.
 Other authors included UNC professor Robert Sealock, PhD; Faber Lab manager Brian K. Buckley; UNC assistant professor Hua Zhang MD; former Dudley lab graduate student Lin Xiao, PhD; and Andrew C. Dudley, PhD, former assistant professor of cell biology and physiology.

 The National Institutes of Health funded this research.